workkkfor2012/gemini-coder/README.md

 Guiding Principles:

 - initialize all popular chatbots
-- do not track usage
+- don't overengineer AI-assistance
-- monetize only through donations
+- stay free and do not track usage
-- stay robust, simple and lightweight (~1 MB)
+- be robust and lightweight (~1 MB)

 CWC is for you if: